apache/mesos/docs/configuration.md

 **Important Options**

 If you have special compilation requirements, please refer to `./configure --help` when configuring Mesos.
-Additionally, the documentation lists only a subset of the options.
+Additionally, this documentation lists only a recent snapshot of the options in Mesos.
 A definitive source for which flags your version of Mesos supports can be found by running the binary with the flag `--help`, for example `mesos-master --help`.

 ## Master and Slave Options